pcoet/golang-patterns/docs/tutorials/testing.md

 ```

 Here you can see that the test returned two errors, but you have to use the
-error message to try to identify which test cases have failed. `Run` removes
+error message to try to identify which test cases have failed. `T.Run` removes
 the guesswork.

 Before going on to the next section, change the expected outputs back to `4`.